 Rationale

-All teachers must understand the main types of assessment and have a clear direction on how to evaluate student progress.
+All teachers must understand the main types of assessment and have a clear direction on how to evaluate pupil progress.

 Assessment enables teachers to: